Jimmy Lin: Career

 On 16 April 2011, Jimmy Lin interviewed the F1 racing driver Michael Schumacher for the international magazine GQ (May 2011 issue).
 Jimmy did his homework before he met with Schumacher and did the entire interview in English.
 He asked more than 20 questions in different areas: life, racing experiences and charity.
 Jimmy said, "Schumacher is my most admired F1 racer.
 Besides his remarkable racing records, I also highly respect his charity works.
 He donated money to help the refugees rebuild their homes after the 2004 tsunami."
 Schumacher gave Jimmy a pair of limited edition shoes that he designed and invited him to a private dinner the following day.

 Personal life

 Lin dated actress Ruby Lin, his co-star in the 1995 film School Days.
 At that time he was very popular, having already released several albums in Asia, while Ruby was an unknown, acting in her first project.
 Their relationship lasted for 2–3 years, and Ruby was the only girlfriend Lin had ever taken home to see his father.
 In a later talk show together, both parties stated that it was due to the distance and fading of feelings that led to their breakup.

-In October 2009, Lin announced his engagement to model Kelly Chen.
-Their son, Kimi Lin, was born on 15 September 2009.
-Kimi became a household name in China after being featured on the popular 2013 television reality show Where Are We Going, Dad?
-Star.
+In October 2009, Lin announced his engagement to model Kelly Chen Ruoyi (陳若儀).
 A wedding ceremony was held on 30 July 2013 in Phuket, Thailand.
-Recently, for celebrating the quantity of his fans on Sina microblog reached 60,000,000, he announced his wife had been pregnant, and he will have two twin boys.
-On 5 December 2015, he and his wife welcomed their twin sons Jenson and Kyson.
+They have three sons.

-On 22 July 2022, Lin and his six-year-old son Jenson were injured in a car accident but were not in critical condition.
-Both father and son are currently doing well as they received treatment at a hospital.
+On 22 July 2022, Lin and his son were injured in a car accident but were not in critical condition.
+Both were recovering well as they received treatment at a hospital.